Do military conflicts affect the value of crypto?

 The nature of conflict and violence in the world has changed significantly over the past 75 years.
 Modern conflicts have become less lethal and more often occur in the form of hybrid wars, which include the use of cyber attacks and information.

-1) Change in investment behavior: During times of military conflict, investors usually tend to reallocate their assets and investments to more stable and safe assets such as gold or fiat currencies.
+Potential impacts of the war on the cryptocurrency market: 1) Change in investment behavior: During times of military conflict, investors usually tend to reallocate their assets and investments to more stable and safe assets such as gold or fiat currencies.
 This could lead to decreased demand for cryptocurrency and lower prices.

 2)Increased volatility: War can cause instability in the global economy and financial system.
 Cryptocurrencies, as assets, tend to react more sensitively to such changes and may experience increased volatility.
 It is possible that cryptocurrency prices will fluctuate within a wider range.